Getting to Cambridge

 If you are being interviewed for Mathematics or Natural Sciences, you will have been asked to sit a test before your interviews.
 We are aware that students study topics in different orders, maybe at different stages in their education and study different syllabuses etc. Do not feel worried if you have not covered all topics addressed on the question paper or if you felt that the test was particularly difficult.
 These tests may serve a series of purposes.
 Sometimes they provide one or more topics for discussion at one of the interviews.
 In other cases, they may help interviewers elucidate your current level of knowledge in a particular area prior to beginning a discussion.

-Applicants in the following subjects will sit their University Admissions Assessments at the same time as they attend Cambridge for their interview: Archaeology, Architecture, Classics, History and Modern Languages, History of Art, Law, Linguisitcs, Modern and Medieval Languages, Philosophy, and Theology, Religion and Philosophy of Religion.
+Applicants in some subjects will sit their University Admissions Assessments at the same time as they attend Cambridge for their interview.

 Details about the timing of these assessments are included in the email inviting you to interview.
-More details about the content and purpose of the assessments themselves can be found on the University At-Interview Assessment webpage.
+More details about the content and purpose of the assessments themselves can be found on the University of Cambridge College Registered Assessment webpage.

-The library, in Second Court, will be open during the interview period.
+The New Library, in the fellows Garden, will be open during the interview period.
 Current Magdalene students will be using the library and we would appreciate it if you did not enter unaccompanied.
 Should you wish to visit the library, please ask a Magdalene student host (see above) to take you.
 If you wish to use the library facilities for a more extended period during staff working hours (9.00 am – 5.00 pm), please ask the student helper to introduce you to the library staff who will be able to help you.

 If you are delayed on your way to your interviews and think you may be late, it is absolutely imperative that you telephone us on 01223 332135 as soon as possible.
 We will do what we can to try and re-schedule your interviews and make alternative arrangements for you.